NabinIslam/GlideBikeRentals-Server/README.md

 - can sign up as admin by adding "role": "admin"
 - can login with email and password
 - after login will get a token
-- can get and update the profile information's by authorization with the token
+- can get and update the profile informations by authorization with the token

 Bike: